hesspet/-Brick-Tabletop-Projekt-Dokumentenablage-/README.md

 Die Diskussionen rund um die Regeln und Spielemechanik finden in Discord in der Gruppe "Klemmbaustein-Tabletop" statt.
 Kontaktaufnahme bitte unter den im oben genannten Video aufgeführten Kontaktdaten in Youtube.

+This project is terminated due to the lack of interesst in the community here in Germany.